Craft Projects

 For that reason, Piplups, like this one by Hama-Girl, are rarely seen – just like penguins in the real world.

-23. Starbound Penguin King Perler Beads Pattern
+22. Starbound Penguin King Perler Beads Pattern

 Photo credit: _Sandwich_ on Kandi Patterns

-Starbound is an action-adventure game that allows the player to choose their own destiny.
+Starbound is an action-adventure game that allows the player to choose their destiny.
 Along the way, the main character will encounter several animals and monsters, such as this King Penguin (pattern provided by _Sandwich_).

 Penguin fact #6: King penguins, which were named because of their size, were believed to be the largest species until the emperor penguin was discovered.